gitter-badger/node-path/modules/node-assessment.md

 - [ ] Messages from other programs

-Event programming is the dominant paradigm used in graphical user interfaces and other applications that are centered on performing certain actions in response to user input and interactions between systems.
+Event programming is the dominant paradigm used in graphical user interfaces and other applications that are perform  actions in response to user input and interactions between systems.

 <!-- @end -->